In the Warsaw Caves Conservation woods are the entrances to the caves camouflaged with large boulders

 So, How Deep Are the Warsaw Caves?

-There are seven small underground caves, all of which vary in length.
-Standing on the caves and looking down, some crevices look about 6 metres deep.
-However, depending on which cave you enter, descention is about 4.5 metres.
+There are seven small underground caves, all varying in length.
+Standing on the caves and looking down, some crevices are about 6 metres deep.
+However, depending on which cave entrance you choose, descent is about 4.5 metres.
 You will then be scaling along a horizontal crevice.

 CaveLength in Metres (Feet)